 Attending the office Christmas party is certainly not enough for HMRC to launch an enquiry over alone, but every contractor should be making sure that they have put the correct steps in place should they ever be investigated.
 If they were ever under HMRC’s microscope, then a contractor must be confident that they have a strong case that they are a business in their own account and are not operating as a disguised employee.

-If you require advice from an experienced IR35 accountant, please read our other guides and articles, and as always if you have any questions, please contact our team by calling 01162437868 or emailing us at email@example.com.
+If you require advice on IR35 and Christmas Parties or any related accounting services, please read our other guides and articles.
+As always if you have any questions, please contact our team by calling 01162437868 or emailing us at email@example.com.